Considering an adjustable-rate mortgage? What you need to know

 In contrast, a fixed-rate mortgage has an interest rate that’s locked in for the life of the loan .

-With the most common type of ARM, the interest rate is set for an initial period — typically, five, seven, or 10 years — before it adjusts incrementally based on the banking index to which it is tied.
+With the most common type of ARM, the interest rate is set for an initial period — typically, five, seven or 10 years — before it adjusts incrementally based on the banking index to which it is tied.

 You may have seen these types of mortgages referred to as a 7/1 or 7/6 ARM.
 The first number refers to the length of time (in years) of the initial interest rate.
 The second number represents how frequently the rate adjusts after the conclusion of this initial period.
-For example, a 7/1 ARM has an initial interest rate of 7 years, after which it adjusts once per year.
-A 7/6 ARM adjusts every six months after the initial 7-year interest rate period.
+For example, a 7/1 ARM has an initial interest rate of seven years, after which it adjusts once per year.
+A 7/6 ARM adjusts every six months after the initial seven-year interest rate period.
 These different home loan options can have different benefits to you based on your financial situation, as discussed later.

 How are the interest rates of an ARM determined?

 After the initial period ends, the interest rate of an ARM will reset based on the benchmark.
 The new rate of your loan will be based on the benchmark or index, plus a margin.
 The margin is a defined amount added to the benchmark at each adjustment period, and the rate derived from adding the benchmark to the margin results in the APR that will remain until the next adjustment period.
-ARMs are generally tied to a benchmark interest rate or index rate that banks charge each other for loans, based on market conditions, such as the London Interbank Offered Rate (LIBOR) or the Securitized Overnight Financing Rate (SOFR).
+ARMs are generally tied to a benchmark interest rate or index rate that banks charge each other for loans, based on market conditions, such as the Securitized Overnight Financing Rate (SOFR).
 Changes in the index, along with your loan’s margin, determine the changes to the interest rate for an ARM loan, based on the provisions written in your loan documents (mortgage note).